david3xu/chat-app-education/README.md

 Include code blocks: When discussing programming concepts, use properly formatted code blocks.
 Add line breaks: Ensure there's enough white space between paragraphs for better readability.

+# project review
+Thank you for providing the project code.
+I'll give you a brief overview of the project, some simple comments, and suggest potential improvements.
+Project Overview:
+This appears to be a Next.js-based chat application with features like document uploading, question answering, and chat history management.
+It uses Supabase for backend storage and integrates with an AI model (possibly OpenAI or a local Ollama instance) for generating responses.
+Simple Comments:
+The project has a good structure with separate components for different functionalities (ChatArea, MessageInput, Sidebar, etc.).
+It uses modern React practices like hooks and context for state management.
+3. The application supports different "domination fields" which seem to guide the AI's responses.
+There's functionality for uploading and processing markdown files.
+The UI is styled using Tailwind CSS and includes some custom components.

 # add history in chat
 # add multimodel
 # add customized prompt